 Kevin C. Whelan – Digital Strategy Consultant

-For the past two years, I operated my business as a distributed digital marketing agency, which has enabled me to find, qualify, and manage a team of specialized contractors and consultants from around the world.
+For the past three years, I operated my business as a distributed digital marketing agency, which has enabled me to find, qualify, and manage a team of specialized contractors and consultants from around the world.